 Offset Principle Details / Commentary Comments on How the Proposed Offset is Consistent with the Offset Principle Suitable offsets must deliver an overall conservation outcome that improves or maintains the viability of the aspect of the environment that is protected by national environment law and affected by the proposed action.
 Offsets must directly contribute to the ongoing viability of the protected matter impacted by the proposed action and deliver an overall conservation outcome that improves or maintains the viability of the protected matter as compared to what is likely to have occurred under the status quo, that is if neither the action nor the offset had taken place.
 Offsets should be tailored specifically to the attribute of the protected matter that is impacted in order to deliver a conservation gain.
 For impacts on habitat for threatened species, migratory species and threatened ecological communities, any direct offset must meet, as a minimum, the quality of the habitat at the impact site.
-The EPBC OAG has been applied to calculate the estimated direct offset area required to compensate for the maximum potential disturbance under the proposed layout, ensuring any adverse impacts to the PBTL are offset and a measurable conservation gain is achieved.
-Implementation of the [REDACTED] PBTL Offset Area will deliver an overall conservation outcome that, at a minimum, maintains a viable population of PBTLs within the offset area.
-This population and its habitat will be secured in perpetuity through a Heritage Agreement, eliminating the risk of habitat loss that may occur without formal protection.
-The Offset Management Plan outlines targeted actions to maintain and improve habitat quality, addressing threats identified in the Conservation Advice.
+The EPBC OAG has been used to calculate an estimate of the direct offset area required for the maximum disturbance that may occur under the proposed layout, in order to compensate for any adverse impacts to PBTL and provide a measurable conservation gain.
+Implementation of the [REDACTED] PBTL Offset Area is expected to achieve an overall conservation outcome that as a minimum maintains a population of PBTLs within the PBTL Offset Area.
+This population and its habitat will be secured in perpetuity through a Heritage agreement, eliminating the risk of habitat loss that may occur without formal protection.
+The PBTL OMP outlines targeted actions to ensure effective management of the PBTL Offset Area, ensuring its continued suitability (and improvement) as habitat for PBTLs and protection from existing threats outlined in the Conservation Advice.
 In addition to the direct offset, compensatory measures provide an additional benefit through a dedicated research program focused on evaluating the success of mitigation measures for the wind farm itself.
 This research will improve understanding of PBTL ecology and guide future renewable energy projects, complementing the conservation outcomes achieved through the offset.
 Without the offset or compensatory measures (status quo scenario), the land of both the wind farm and offset site would likely remain under variable agricultural use, leading to continued habitat degradation, increased exposure to threats, and limited research opportunities.
-Active management of the [REDACTED] PBTL Offset Area will ensure habitat quality is improved beyond the minimum standard required, while the research component enhances long-term conservation outcomes and informs best practice for future developments.
+Active management of the [REDACTED] PBTL Offset Area, will ensure that the quality of habitat within the PBTL Offset Area will be maintained or improved where possible, thereby improving outcomes for PBTL.